raymondmars/chatgpt-chrome-translate-plugin/README.md

 This extension uses the OpenAI ChatGPT API to translate the selected text into your desired language.
 It supports 20+ languages and can be used with a proxy.

 This is a completely free and open source project.
-You can config your api key in the settings page of the extension and can trust it to protect your privacy.
+You can configure your api key in the settings page of the extension and can trust it to protect your privacy.

 ## Features
 - Automatically detect the language of the selected text and auto translate it into your desired language.
 - Support the context menu and shortcut key to translate the selected text.
 - Support proxy and custom headers for the people who use a proxy to access ChatGPT.
 - Support 20+ languages.
+- Can highlight the selected text, just like a marker pen.

 ## Installation
 Go to [ChatGPT Translation Bot](https://chromewebstore.google.com/detail/chatgpt-translation-bot/fglemdfemikhijpgojdobdgplbcfomdf) and install extension for your browser.